AmandaCIdev/full-stack-capstone/README.md

 ## Design

 ### Imagery
 - The design layout features a clean and minimalistic structure with a simple background, providing a visually uncluttered canvas.
-Imagery is elegantly incorporated with prominent wellness photos, enhancing the aesthetic appeal.
+The imagery seamlessly integrates with a striking futuristic gaming design, elevating the overall visual appeal.

 ### Typography
 - Google Fonts were used to import the Julius font into styles.css.
 Chosen for it's simple, unembellished, minimalistic feel that is easy to read.